 Please note that it may be possible to attend these online.

 |Full-time students||12-16 October 2020|

 23-26 March 2021

 23-24 March 2021

-The first short course took place on 8-11 October and included workshops and seminars from a range of contributors.
+The first short course for the 2019/20 session took place on 8-11 October and included workshops and seminars from a range of contributors.
 Read the news article.

 The course is directed by Professor Sarah Lupton.
 Key to the course are the two expert consultants (Manos Stellakis and Robert Firth), who are external to the school but have ongoing input, advising on strategic matters, delivering seminars and workshops, and providing feedback to students.
 We also engage tutors to help with workshops and provide feedback, who are usually alumni of the school.
 We invite many industry experts to give guest talks and seminars.

 Robert Firth BSc (Hons) BArch (Dist) MSc (Project Management), FRSA, FFB, RIBA (Partner, RDMF Consultancy, Expert Consultant, WSA)